ctkjose/robobo3dr1plus/motors.md

 NEMA defines the dimensional specifications of a motors mounting face, thats the spacing of screws, the size of the opening and the size of the screews.
 The depth, width and other shapes and features are at the discretion of the motor manufacturer.
 So NEMA only guarantees that a particular NEMA motor will mount a specific mount designed for it, while actual clearance to the sides and back will also have to be considered when selecting a motor.

 Usually in the maker space and 3DPrinting a NEMA motor is a short hand to refer to a bi-polar stepper motor with microstepping.

-The NEMA standard defines alot of things, but pretty much all you can trust with a motor

 ### NEMA 17 ##